 Vibin’ High Wit Black Art

-Archiving the stories, knowledge, embodied wisdom, and the mental, emotional, somatic, and spiritual health care practices of Afro-diasporic, queer, and trans artists.
+Archiving the stories, knowledge, embodied wisdom, and the artistic, mental, emotional, somatic, and spiritual health care practices of Afro-diasporic, queer, and trans artists across genre and medium.

-VHWBA seeks to share power and resources; build, sustain, and inspire connection during the loneliness epidemic; and promote the holistic health and well-being of Afro-diasporic, queer, and trans artists.
+VHWBA seeks to share power and resources; build, sustain, and inspire connections during the loneliness epidemic; and promote the holistic health and well-being of Afro-diasporic, queer, and trans artists.

 Coming Soon…